 He lost the money he would earn that day.
 My husband refused to take any.
 He lost all electronics.
 And a pair of drum sticks he threatened to hit my husband with.

 It was also the weekend he would be at the band competition– but his grades held him back.
 I believe he didn’t want to go because he rather play video games.
 Part of him wanted to go, but the other part– the hunger for video games won.

 Making him angrier still– when his plan to play them was taken away.

 This is the second time an argument about video games has turned physical, and it has only been this way recently.
 The physical violence further proving he would do anything to play.
 Just like an addict would do anything for drugs.

-He argues all his friends play video games like he does.
 Maybe they do.
 But he has a problem.
 How many of them have A.D.H.D?
 Are their grades suffering?

 They aren’t my kid!

 I know he could be doing worse things than playing video games.
 He could be down the street doing drugs.
 He could be dealing them.
 He could be drinking alcohol, running around, and partying.
 But he doesn’t do any of those things.

 However, video game addiction can be as bad as any of those things.
 It can destroy his relationships with his family.
 Prevent him from learning how to socialize with people.
 Further decimate his academic career.

 I try my best to get him talking to me.
 I know who his friends are.
 Around his birthday he made a new one, and he doesn’t do that well in school.
 He sits beside him in the two classes he isn’t doing well in currently.
 I am not pleased about it.